-- frequency of radon measurements in workplaces (see para 3.42); - Specifying conditions for follow-up measurements of radon in the workplace (see para 3.43); - time for retention of records of radon measurements (see para 3.44, 3.66 and 3.52; - reporting results of radon measurements (3.66 and 3.52); - conditions of approval for service providers of radon measurements (see paras 3.62-3.66); - measurement methodology to compare with the reference level, see paras 3.45 and 3.67-3.71);
+- frequency of radon measurements in workplaces (see para 3.42); - Specifying conditions for follow-up measurements of radon in the workplace (see para 3.43); - time for retention of records of radon measurements (see para 3.44, 3.66 and 3.52; - reporting results of radon measurements (3.66 and 3.52); - conditions of approval for service providers of radon measurements (see paras 3.62-3.66);

-- optimization of protection and safety (see paras 3.46-3.49); - specification of notification or reporting to the regulatory body or other competent authority (see para 3.50); - means of enforcement.
+- measurement methodology to compare with the reference level, see paras 3.45 and 3.67-3.71); - optimization of protection and safety (see paras 3.46-3.49); - specification of notification or reporting to the regulatory body or other competent authority (see para 3.50); - means of enforcement.

 3.42.
 The regulatory body or other competent authority should define the frequency of radon measurements at workplaces taking into consideration the radon levels in the country, the results available from previous measurements of radon activity concentration.
-The frequency of radon measurements may, for example, vary between 5 and 10 years.
+The frequency of radon measurements may vary between 5 and 10 years.

 3.43.
 The regulatory body or other competent authority should specify the conditions for conducting periodic follow-up measurements of radon in workplaces.
-These conditions should be specified taking into account parameters such as change of ventilation system, renovation of foundations and floors, change of doors and windows, and physical changes to the building or use of the building that might impact the radon concentration inside the building.
+These conditions should be specified taking into account parameters such as change of ventilation system, renovation of foundations and floors, change of doors and windows, and physical changes to the building that might impact the radon concentration inside the building.

 3.44.
-The regulatory body or other competent authority should define the period for the retention of records of radon measurements, taking into account factors such as relevant International Standardization Organization (ISO) standards, specifications on record keeping, requirements for maintaining health records by employers, or two periods of mandatory repeated measurements as outlined in 3.42.
+The regulatory body or other competent authority should define the period for the retention of records of radon measurements taking into account factors such as relevant ISO specifications on record keeping, requirements for maintaining health records by employers, or two periods of mandatory repeated measurements as outlined in 3.42.

 3.45.
-The regulatory body or competent authority should define minimum duration of the measurement for estimation of an annual average radon concentration.
-The ISO recommends conducting measurements of radon concentration for periods over 2 months for the assessment of the annual average radon concentration [16].
+The International Standardization Organization recommends conducting measurements of radon concentration for periods over 2 months for the assessment of the annual average radon concentration [16].
 Further details on methods and protocols for radon measurements are provided in Annex I.